A boy smiles as he shows how he washes his hands in clean water.

 Global Challenges

-Children die needlessly because of poor water, sanitation and hygiene
+Children die needlessly because of poor water, sanitation and hygiene-related problems

-Diarrhea is both preventable and treatable, yet it remains a leading cause of death among children under five, killing approximately 1,300 girls and boys every day.
+Girls and boys are often the most affected when access to clean water is difficult or where there is a lack of good hygiene and sanitation facilities.
+Diarrhea is both preventable and treatable, yet 446,000 children under the age of five die each year due to inadequate water, sanitation and hygiene (WASH).
 In conflict zones, children are nearly 20 times more likely to die from diarrheal disease than from the conflict itself.

 ...